adizaen/survival_analysis_nasa_jet_turbofan/README.md

 4. `Survival_Analysis_Predictive_Maintenance.ipynb`.
 This file contains program code in the process of processing NASA datasets starting from business understanding, data understanding, data preparation, modeling, and evaluation (CRISP-DM methodology).
 From this file, the dataset is processed in such a way as to produce a model that is ready to be used for classification on the dashboard.

 ## Flask Setup
+> [!IMPORTANT]
+> Since it has been tested on our system, we recommend using Python version 3.11.
 To operate flask app, follow the steps below:
 1. From main directory, go to **flask** directory.
    ```python